 Other Connected Groups and Agencies

 Emergency Management manages the City's Local Emergency Planning Committee (LEPC) and all its hazardous material and chemical reporting regulations required by the Federal Emergency Planning and Community Right to Know Act.
-Emergency Management also makes recommendations concerning planned major events and VIP visits and coordinates with the Departments of Parks, Recreation, and Tourism, Police, and other City agencies to ensure proper preparation is made.
+Emergency Management also makes recommendations concerning planned major events and VIP visits and coordinates with the Departments of Parks and Recreation, Police, and other City agencies to ensure proper preparation is made.

 Serving as the point of contact with all State, federal, and adjoining local government agencies as well as the private sector in matters relating to emergencies and mutual aid requests, Emergency Management may also coordinate secondary agencies when needed at a scene, such as: